Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Daar duck-nodded, staring the Alpha down, then turned away.
 "Ignore it.
 It’s about ‘ta die anyhow."

 The last of the regular units jumped through the Array.
-The last trickle of Hunters tried to swarm them…
+The last trickle of Hunters tried to swarm them...

 They ignored those too.